Kulltero/Rust.Community/docs/Bugs-Tips.md

 ### Positioning your CUI alongside rust UI
 for features that augment Rust's existing UI, like when you're working with Furnaces & other storage Inventories, its important to make sure your CUI doesn't interfere with the UI you augment.

-Rust UI uses the same Placement system CUI does. it primarily uses offsets for sizing & positioning and anchors to a specific point depending on the UI. by doing the same you can ensure that your CUI is positioned properly, regardless of Screensize & Aspect Ratio.
+Rust UI uses the same Placement system CUI does. it primarily uses offsets for sizing & positioning and anchors to a specific Point depending on the UI. by doing the same you can ensure that your CUI is positioned properly, regardless of Screensize & Aspect Ratio.

+UIs like the inventory, beltbar & storage containers are anchored to the bottom

 a RectTransform Example that covers the Belt-bar
 ```json